coen-hyde/grunt-fastly/README.md

 #### options.serviceId
 Type: `String`

 The service you wish to purge all the files from.
-Only required when option `purgeAll` is `true`.
+Only required when option `purgeAll` is `true` or purging surrogate keys.

 #### options.concurrentPurges
 Type: `Number`